-Optional Categories: Hiring Process: The Greene County Sheriff’s Office is an Equal Opportunity Employer.
-Employment decisions are made without regard to race, sex, national origin, disability, religion, age (where prohibited by law), or color.
+Selection Process: The Greene County Sheriff’s Office is an Equal Opportunity Employer.
+Employment decisions are made without regard to race, sex, national origin, disability, religion, age (where prohibited by law) or color.

 The steps listed below will be followed for every candidate for employment being considered.

 Lying on a prior application